Disorder-induced ferrimagnetism in sputtered Mn$_{x}$CoGe thin films: Introduction

 \section{Introduction}

-The manganese germanides provide a rich phase diagram with a diverse range of magnetic structures.
-Mn$_3$Ge forms one of two polytypes.
-The Mn$_3$Ge D0$_{19}$ hexagonal structure is a frustrated non-collinear antiferromagnet with a large topological Hall effect \cite{Nayak:2016sa}, while the tetragonal D0$_{22}$ Heusler is a high-anisotropy ferrimagnet of interest for memory applications \cite{Kurt:2012apl}.
-There have been recent proposals for tuning the magnetic properties of this structure via chemical substitutions Mn$_{3-y}$X$_y$Ge.\cite{You:2017jmmm} Substitution of Ni, for example, decreases the moment and increases the coercivity. \cite{Balluff:2018prb}
+The manganese germanides comprise a rich phase diagram with a diverse range of magnetic structures. \ce{Mn_{3}Ge} forms one of two polytypes.
+The \ce{Mn_{3}Ge} $D0_{19}$ hexagonal structure is a frustrated non-collinear antiferromagnet with a large topological Hall effect,\cite{Nayak:2016sa} while the tetragonal $D0_{22}$ Heusler is a high-anisotropy ferrimagnet of interest for memory applications.\cite{Kurt:2012apl} There have been recent proposals for tuning the magnetic properties of this structure via chemical substitutions \ce{Mn_{3-y}X_{y}Ge}.\cite{You:2017jmmm} Substitution of Ni, for example, decreases the moment and increases the coercivity. \cite{Balluff:2018prb}

-A related family of compounds -- the inverse tetragonal Heuslers -- is obtained by replacing Mn on one of the 4d Wyckoff sites in the D0$_{22}$ structure, (0, 1/2, 1/4), with another element.
-This lowers the symmetry from $D_{3h}$ to the non-centrosymmetric $D_{2d}$ point group and turns on the Dzyaloshinskii-Moriya interaction that is responsible for the non-collinear magnetic structures in Mn$_2$RhSn \cite{Meshcheriakova:2014prl} and Mn$_{1.4}$PtSn \cite{Nayak:2017nat}.
-The stability of the Mn$_{2}$XGe Heusler compounds have been explored by density-functional theory (DFT) calculations,\cite{Faleev:2017pra} many of which are predicted to form the inverse tetragonal structure, including Mn$_{2}$CoGe.
-The initial motivation for the work in this paper was to create Mn$_{2}$CoGe Heusler alloy films by magnetron sputtering.
-We fabricated Mn$_{x}$CoGe in the compositional range $0.8 \leq x \leq 2.5$, but were unsuccessful in producing Heusler alloys.
-The entire composition formed either a hexagonal structure or an orthorhomic structure related to the magnetocaloric material, MnCoGe.
+A related family of compounds -- the inverse tetragonal Heuslers -- is obtained by replacing Mn on one of the 4d Wyckoff sites in the $D0_{22}$ structure, (0,~1/2,~1/4), with another element.
+This lowers the symmetry from $D_{3h}$ to the non-centrosymmetric $D_{2d}$ point group and turns on the Dzyaloshinskii-Moriya interaction that is responsible for the non-collinear magnetic structures in \ce{Mn_{2}RhSn} \cite{Meshcheriakova:2014prl} and \ce{Mn_{1.4}PtSn}. \cite{Nayak:2017nat} The stability of the \ce{Mn_{2}XGe} Heusler compounds have been explored by density-functional theory (DFT) calculations,\cite{Faleev:2017pra} many of which are predicted to form the inverse tetragonal structure, including \ce{Mn_{2}CoGe}.
+The initial motivation for the work in this paper was to create \ce{Mn_{2}CoGe} Heusler alloy films by magnetron sputtering.
+We fabricated \ce{Mn_{x}CoGe} in the compositional range $0.8 \leq x \leq 2.5$, but were unsuccessful in producing Heusler alloys.
+The entire composition formed either a hexagonal structure or an orthorhomic structure related to the magnetocaloric material, \ce{MnCoGe}.
+This paper reports on alloys which formed the hexagonal structure.